psu-db/dynamic-extension/README.md

 ```

 The unit test binaries will appear in `bin/tests/` and the benchmarks in
-`bin/benchmarks`.
+`bin/benchmarks/`.

 ## Available Benchmarks
-At present there are several benchmarks available in `benchmarks`.
+At present there are several benchmarks available in `benchmarks/`.
 Not every
 benchmark has been updated to build with the current version; these can be
-found in `benchmarks/old-bench`.
+found in `benchmarks/old-bench/`.
 Most of the benchmarks will display a help
 message, showing what arguments they expect, if you run them without any
 arguments, or with the wrong number of arguments.

 ## Unit Tests
 While test coverage is not perfect yet, there are some basic unit tests in
-`tests`.
+`tests/`.
 These tests are built using the [check
 unit](https://libcheck.github.io/check/) test framework.

 ## Documentation to Come